MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 2. Select **Virus & threat protection** > **Virus & threat protection settings**.
 3. Set **Tamper Protection** to **On** or **Off**.

-## Turn tamper protection on (or off) for your organization using Intune
+## Manage tamper protection for your organization using Intune

 If you are part of your organization's security team, and your subscription includes [Intune](https://docs.microsoft.com/intune/fundamentals/what-is-intune), you can turn tamper protection on (or off) for your organization in the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com) portal.

-### Prerequisites for managing tamper protection in Intune
+### Requirements for managing tamper protection in Intune

 - You must have appropriate [permissions](../microsoft-defender-atp/assign-portal-access.md), such as global admin, security admin, or security operations.
 - Your organization uses [Intune to manage devices](https://docs.microsoft.com/intune/fundamentals/what-is-device-management). ([Intune licenses](https://docs.microsoft.com/intune/fundamentals/licenses) are required; Intune is included in Microsoft 365 E5.)